vibe13/aerogear-android/README.md

      ln -s ../build-tools/17.0.0/aidl aidl

 If you are having troubles feel free to contact us via IRC #aerogear or our mailing list aerogear-dev@lists.jboss.org.

+#### Generating Emma code coverage

+Generation of code coverage report is executed by

+    mvn emma:emma -Pemma

+after you have built the sources.
+The generation of the code coverage into HTML report is done as

+    java -cp path/to/emma-2.0.5312.jar emma report -r html -in target/coverage-0.ec -in target/coverage.em

+You find generated HTML report in coverage directory.